-Knee pain can result from many problems ranging from sports injuries to arthritis to gout.
-The complex network of bones, ligaments, tendons, and muscles in the knee joint are vulnerable to a wide range of medical problems.
+The complex network of bones, ligaments, tendons, and muscles in the knee joint are vulnerable.
+Knee pain can result from many problems, from sports injuries to arthritis to gout.
 And when knee arthritis or a torn knee ligament strikes, climbing stairs, walking, and even standing can be painful.

-But strengthening the knee is one way to both prevent knee trouble and deal with whatever knee condition you’re dealing with now.
-One exercise that’s simple to do is climbing stairs.
+Strengthening the knee is one way to prevent knee trouble and deal with a knee condition you already have.
+One exercise that’s simple to do is stair climbing.

-Stair climbing also helps the knees in a more indirect way by helping manage weight.
-If you climb three flights of stairs three times a day, you’ll burn 45 calories just from walking up those steps.
-If you do that five times a week, that’s 225 calories.
+Stair climbing also benefits the knees indirectly by helping to manage your weight.
+By walking up steps for just five minutes, you can burn about 45 calories.
+If you do that five times per week, that’s 225 calories.
 Doing it 50 weeks a year can burn 11,250 calories.
 A pound is about 3,500 calories, so with a little stair climbing most days of the year you can lose more than three pounds.

 Ready for a little more math?
 If you’re 10 pounds overweight, you’re adding 30 to 60 pounds of additional pressure on your knees with every step.
-So if you can lose weight by climbing stairs you help your knees in two ways.
-First, you strengthen the muscles around the joints.
-Second, you take pressure off the joints by burning calories and dropping pounds.
+Climbing stairs can help you take pressure off the joints by burning calories and dropping pounds.

 For many people, stair climbing is one of the safest and easiest exercises around.
-But if you want to make stair climbing a formal part of your knee rehabilitation program, talk with a rehab specialist or trainer about how many steps you should climb in your workouts.
-If you overdo it, you might find yourself with even greater knee pain as a result.
+But if you want to make stair climbing a formal part of your knee rehabilitation program, you should talk with a rehab specialist or trainer.
+Ask them how many steps you should climb in your workouts.
+If you overdo it, you might find yourself with worse knee pain.

-It’s also important to know what to watch out for as you embark on your stair-climbing routines.
+As you embark on your stair-climbing routines, know what to watch for.
 Talk with your doctor or a trainer about signs that you’re straining the joint.
-A little pain that results from a good muscle workout may be fine, but a sharp pain can signal other problems and should be a sign to stop exercising.
+A little pain that results from a good muscle workout may be fine, but sharp pain can signal other problems and should be a sign to stop exercising.

-Likewise, if you have a heart or respiratory condition, stair climbing may be particularly difficult.
-If you currently experience shortness of breath or a racing heart when you climb stairs, talk with your doctor.
+If you have a heart or respiratory condition, stair climbing may be particularly difficult.
+If you currently have shortness of breath or a racing heart when you climb stairs, talk with your doctor.
 Those symptoms shouldn’t be ignored.
-If you know that you’re dealing with coronary artery disease, for example, and walking up and down stairs is part of your exercise regimen, pay attention to how your body responds with each workout.
+If you have coronary artery disease, for example, and walking up and down stairs is part of your exercise regimen, pay attention to how your body responds to each workout.

 Chondromalacia patella is usually treated with rest and ice — and little or no stair climbing at first.
-A supportive brace can also help stabilize the knee.
-While stairs may be out of the question for a while, exercises to help strengthen the knee joint will be helpful.
+A supportive brace can also help lessen the pain.
+While stairs may be out of the question for a while, other exercises to help strengthen the knee joint will be helpful.

-If you do experience knee pain, for whatever reason, don’t ignore it.
-Rehabilitation can often ease the pain and make walking enjoyable again.
-If your knee condition requires greater care, see a knee specialist and discuss your options.
-Knee replacement surgery isn’t the only way arthritic knees can be treated.
-Learn what you can do rather than experience a diminished quality of life due to knee pain.
+If you have knee pain for any reason, don’t ignore it.
+Rehabilitation such as exercise can often ease the pain and make walking enjoyable again.
+If your knee condition requires more care, see a knee specialist and discuss your options.
+Learn what you can do to relieve your knee pain and improve your quality of life.